 On specialist advice for recurrent and complex febrile convulsions (especially if developmental delay and abnormal head circumference13) (as an outpatient).

-Acute treatment is indicated for prolonged convulsions > 5 minutes (refer to Guidelines for the Emergency Management of Seizures (QH staff only)).
+Acute treatment is indicated for prolonged convulsions > 5 minutes (refer to Status epilepticus – Emergency management in children guideline).
 Earlier onset of treatment results in shorter duration of complex febrile convulsions.13

 Management will be dictated by the source of the fever.
 Refer to the Fever Guideline for guidance on management of febrile children with no focus of infection evident on initial assessment.